Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README-incremental-instructions.md

 - `DirectoryViewers`: Have the ability to view any directory user's roles and security group assignments.
 - `UserReaders`: Have the ability to view a list of users in the directory.

-These App roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
-When a user signs into the application, Azure AD emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
-Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](https://docs.microsoft.com/powershell/module/azuread/?view=azureadps-2.0).
-In this sample, application role management is done through the Azure portal or using PowerShell.
+These App roles are defined in the [Microsoft Entra admin center](https://portal.azure.com) in the application's registration manifest.
+When a user signs into the application, Microsoft Entra ID emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
+Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD Powershell](https://docs.microsoft.com/powershell/module/azuread/?view=azureadps-2.0).
+In this sample, application role management is done through the Microsoft Entra admin center or using PowerShell.

 NOTE: Role claims will not be present for guest users in a tenant if the `https://login.microsoftonline.com/common/` endpoint is used as the authority to sign in users.